 Directions: Add half a cup of cottage cheese and spread it evenly on your toast.
 If half a cup is too much for your toast just leave it on the side and eat with leftover toppings.
 Add your toppings, and enjoy!

-Having homemade nutrient-dense snacks like the ones listed above will help you when those pesky cravings kick in or when you just need a snack to get you through the day!
+Having homemade nutrient-dense snacks like the ones listed above will help you when those pesky cravings kick in (if they do, here are 5 ways to fight off cravings) or when you just need a snack to get you through the day!
 While at the same time boosting your protein intake and providing your body with other nutrients that processed protein snacks can't.
 This doesn't mean you should give up all protein powders and bars, in fact, protein powder can be very helpful for post-workout.
 It's just best to prioritize whole foods over processed foods, and most people eat healthy nutritious meals, but neglect to do the same with their snacks.
-Eating more nutrient-dense snacks like the ones above will lead to fewer cravings, better health, and better gains 💪
+Mindful snacking will lead to fewer cravings, better health, and better gains 💪